Driftwood2D/Driftwood/docsrc/01_Engine_Usage/02_Configuration_File.md

 }
 ```

-You can see that there are several sections (called dictionaries).
+You can see that there are several sections.
 Let's take a look over each section and the settings it contains.

 ## database